 - 5.1.1 Certain operating data was requested from operators, both to assist in the accurate calculation of unit costs, but also to fill gaps in key data such as speeds and productivity with a view to benchmarking and tracking changes over time.

 - 5.1.2 The data requested was:

 - Kilometres run

 - Diesel (and other fuels) used

 - Peak Vehicle Requirement

 - Bus Hours operated

 - Driver Hours paid

 - Staff numbers employed by category

 - drivers

 - engineering staff

 - management and administrative staff

-- 5.1.3 Using these numbers together can provide a useful ongoing picture of the state of the industry looking in particular at:
+- Using these numbers together can provide a useful ongoing picture of the state of the industry looking in particular at:

 - Service Provision

 - Fuel Consumption

 - Fleet and Utilisation

 - Staff and Productivity.

-- 5.1.4 Those operators contributing data will receive a full analysis.
+- Data on all these matters is available to respondents to the survey and provides a useful understanding of trends.
+Probably the most important of these are speed and staff productivity, which are discussed further below.